openworm/openworm_docs/Documentation/Sibernetic/main_data_structures.rst

 numOfElasticP - number of elastic particles

-H - smoothing radius (support radius) "The support radius h is typically chosen so that the average number of neighbors of a particle is around 30-40." [ref on Solenailer dissertation]
+H - smoothing radius (support radius) "The support radius h is typically chosen so that the average number of neighbors of a particle is around 30-40."
+[2]_

 **MAX_NEIGHBOR_COUNT** - maximal numbers of neighbors it's equal to 32.